kitconcept/volto-light-theme/docs/conceptual-guides/customization-behavior.md

 You can customize the navigation text color in this widget.

-### Fat menu / Breadcrumbs text color
+### Fat menu and breadcrumbs text color

-You can customize the fat menu (the menu that unfolds if you click on any item of the site sections) text color in this widget.
+The fat menu is the menu that unfolds when you click on any item in the site section navigation.
+You can customize the fat menu text color in this widget.
-It applies also to the breadcrumbs text color.
+It also applies to the breadcrumbs text color.

 ### Fat menu background color